 Prior to making their distributive choice, spectators are also asked four understanding questions and are provided with the correct answers for each question before being able to proceed.
 For each treatment, spectators are then provided with the payoff information for a group and have the option to redistribute the \$5 allocated to the top earner, to be equally distributed across the other group members.
-There are three spectators for each group and a 50 per cent chance the decision of one of the three spectators will be implemented.
-As that spectator is chosen at random, there is a 17 per cent chance an individual spectator's decision will be implemented.
-Spectators receive no information on the preferences expressed by the workers in
+There are three spectators for each group and a 50% chance the decision of one of the three spectators will be implemented.
+As that spectator is chosen at random, there is a 17% chance an individual spectator's decision will be implemented.
+Spectators receive no information on the preferences expressed by the workers in part II.
+The right panel in Figure 3 illustrates an example decision scenario for a spectator in the complex work condition.

-You now have the option to redistribute the bonus allocation of Participant 2.

-Participant 2 received the initial \$5 bonus allocation because they correctly completed the most complex problems within your group.
+Please consider the below information for your group.
+Please carefully consider the below scenario.
+You now have the option to redistribute the bonus allocation of You now have the option to redistribute the bonus allocation of Participant 2.
+Participant 2.
+Participant 2 received the initial \$5 bonus allocation because Participant 2 received the initial \$5 bonus allocation because they correctly completed the most complex problems within your they correctly completed the most complex problems within the group.
+Please indicate how much of the \$5 you wish to group.
 Please indicate how much of the \$5 you wish to redistribute.
+Any indicated amount will be split evenly among the redistribute.
 Any indicated amount will be split evenly among you and the other three participants within the group.
-If you do not want to redistribute the bonus allocation, you can just enter \$0.
+If you do not other four participants within the group.
+If you do not want to want to redistribute the bonus allocation, you can just enter \$0. redistribute the bonus allocation, you can just enter \$0.